2025 Paint Out Schedule

 Host: Lori Walters - (970) 749-2458

-Site Description: Snow, mountain views of the La Plata Mountains
+Site Description: On the road to Haviland Lake where the road is closed.
+Snow, mountain views of the La Plata Mountains

 Critique Location: Parking area where the road is closed